 *Reminder – Please show respect for the referees!
 They are kids, making $10 a game, and while we all may have legitimate issues with poor calls or non-calls, we need to remember that this is for fun!
 All of us are competitive, but we must show restraint in our actions towards the refs during play.
 Make every effort to address issues with them during half-time or after the game has ended, and be a leader with regards to your player’s and parent’s conduct towards them as well.
 Good luck in your tournament!!!

-*All games ending in a tie at the end of regulation will be followed by one full 10 minute overtime (not sudden death).
+All games ending in a tie at the end of regulation will be followed by a full 10 minute overtime period (not sudden death).
 A coin flip will be held to determine initial possession and sides for the teams.

-*If, at the end of the of the full 10 minute overtime the game is still tied, a second 10 minute overtime period will be held (not sudden death).
+If, at the end of the of the full 10 minute overtime the game is still tied, a second 10 minute overtime period will be held (not sudden death).
 Initial possession and side will be opposite from the first overtime period.
 If, at the end of the of the second full 10 minute overtime the game is still tied, a penalty shoot-out will decide the contest.

-*The goalie MUST have played either a full half of regulation, or the entire 10 minute overtime period and cannot be changed for the duration of the shoot-out.
+The goalie for the shootout MUST have played either a full half of regulation, or both 10 minute overtime periods and cannot be changed for the duration of the shoot-out.
 If the goalie is injured, they can be substituted, but the injured player cannot participate further in the shoot-out as a goalie or a shooter.

 One round of the penalty shoot-out will consist of each team choosing 5 shooters and a goalie.
 The referees will determine which goal will be used for the shoot-out.
 A coin flip will determine which team will shoot first.
 Teams then alternate shooters.
 When one team is assured of winning the shoot-out, the shoot-out is ended (ie. up 3 with the opponent only having 2 shots left, or up 2 with the opponent only having 1 shot left).

 The first 5 shooters must come from the players on the field and can include the goalie.